privilege::debug

 vault::list //credman plaintext passwords

-if the logonpassword command returns an error Handle on memory (0x00000005) download the library from here (Win32) or here (Win64) in the same folder as the mimikaz executable and use the following commands in Mimikatz to disable LSASS protection
+if the logonpassword command returns an error Handle on memory (0x00000005) download the library from (Win32) or (Win64) in the same folder as the mimikaz executable and use the following commands in Mimikatz to disable LSASS protection

 It is possible to retrieve and dump keys from old backup versions of the system saved with ShadowCopy.
 Once the backup version is exposed you can dump the SAM credentials and extract DPAPI hashes.
 All the following operations require Admin privileges